wikkeuh/New-Delight-Engineering/site/content/_index.md

     But always come to a workable **solution** in terms of technical feasibility timing and budget.
-  body: We love to create things.
-Explore possibilities using components and tools
+  body: We love to <b>create</b> things.
+Explore <b>possibilities</b> using
-    at hand.
-But always come to a workable solution in terms of technical feasibility timing and budget.
+    components and tools at hand.
+But always come to a workable <b>solution</b>
+    in terms of technical feasibility timing and budget.
 intro:
   heading: What we do
   text: test